Pushplaybang/wordpress-docker-local-environment/README.md

 # wordpress-docker-local-environment
-Prototypal Local WordPress Development Environment Using Docker.
+Prototypal Local WordPress Development Environment Using Docker, quickly configurable for theme or plugin development and more.
 Includes:

  * DB - MariaDB (MySQL drop-in replacement)
  * PHP7 - PHP is processed in its own container using PHP FPM